Clinical Trials Catalogue

 Clinical trials are carefully conducted research studies meant to determine the safety and effectiveness of a certain treatment.
 They are the way to know whether new treatments work so they can be approved to treat the disease.

 For chordoma patients, some clinical trials may provide an opportunity to receive new, experimental therapies that could be more effective than currently available options.
 Other clinical trials may provide an opportunity for patients to gain access to clinically available therapies at no cost.
-In general, care provided through a Research studies involving human subjects that are done to test whether a treatment is safe, and how well it will work to treat a specific disease. is very methodical and closely monitored by a team of healthcare professionals.
+In general, care provided through a clinical trial is very methodical and closely monitored by a team of healthcare professionals.

 In addition to having the potential to benefit from the latest treatments, chordoma patients who participate in clinical trials contribute to knowledge that can guide treatment for future patients and potentially help identify new ways of treating this rare cancer.

 Below is a list of clinical trials designed specifically for chordoma patients or with chordoma-specific arms (in blue boxes), as well as other relevant trials recommended by the Chordoma Foundation’s Medical Advisory Board, based on scientific rationale (in grey boxes).

 How to use the Clinical Trials Catalogue: